 - ¼ cup organic brown sugar

-- 2 tablespoons vegan Worcestershire sauce, (Annie's and The Wizard's are both vegan) (or use 1 tablespoon balsamic vinegar and 1 tablespoon molasses)
+- 2 tablespoons vegan Worcestershire sauce The Wizard's and Annie's brands are both vegan (or use 1 tablespoon balsamic vinegar and 1 tablespoon molasses)

 - 1-2 teaspoons liquid smoke